wrattler/wrattler-design/data-store/data-store.md

 “projections” from one relation to another.

-[^all-relations]: Presumably meaning the set of all relations over a fixed set of domains.
+[^all-relations]: Presumably meaning the set of all relations over a fixed set of domains, although this is never made entirely clear.

-If two relations have identical headers, then they are subsets of the same set (specifically, they are subsets of the same carrier).
+If two relations have identical headers, then they are subsets of the same set (specifically, they are subsets of the same extent).
 For such relations the union, intersection, and difference are defined as those operations on those subsets.